What's the difference between a drone's true focal length and the 35mm equivalent?

 How to calculate True Focal length?

 To calculate the true focal length of a lens, from its 35mm equivalent, all you have to do is to divide the 35mm equivalent focal length by its crop factor.
-The crop factor is the ratio of the sensor's diagonal width to a 35mm sensor diagonal width.
+The crop factor is the ratio of the sensor's width to a 35mm sensor width.
+Alternatively, you can divide the diagonal sensor width of the a full frame sensor by the diagonal sensor width of the target sensor.

-For e.g. for a camera with a 25mm diagonal sensor width, the crop factor will be:
+For e.g. for a camera with a 25mm sensor width, the crop factor will be:

 1.5 = 35mm / 25mm